PiotrWojniak/MS2/README.md

 ## Errors

-1. Info window not clousing when new marker is click.
+1. Info window not closing when new marker is click.
-+
++ fix issue in commit
 ## Bugs and Problems

 # Deployment